Obama opens up Camp David for rustic VIP sleepover

 European Commission President Jose Manuel Barroso and European Council President Herman Van Rompuy also slept over at Camp David, and each leader could bring in at least one aide.

 While Camp David is highly secure with modern communications, its decor is somewhat dated.
-Recent photos released by the White House have featured extensive wood paneling and plaid and vividly patterned upholstered furniture.
+Recent photos released by the White House have featured extensive wood panelling and plaid and vividly patterned upholstered furniture.

 Before Friday, Obama had not hosted any foreign leader at Camp David and has spent less time there than his predecessor, George W. Bush, an outdoors man who often went to the Catoctin Mountain Park getaway for the weekend to ride his mountain bike.